 A simple and highly effective at home treatment for scars is castor oil packs.
 Castor oil is derived from the castor seed and has been used as a healing remedy for centuries.
 Castor oil helps to decrease inflammation, pull out toxins in tissues and dissolve scar tissue.
 (By the way, you can use these treatments for any type of surgery or scar tissue in the body).

-- Organic cotton flannel (usually sold right next to castor oil at your local holistic pharmacy or find here).
+Organic cotton flannel or wool (usually sold right next to castor oil at your local holistic pharmacy).